Checkpoint and Output Value results

 A screen capture of the object for which you set the text or text area checkpoint

 The following is an example of a text area checkpoint for a popup message that is displayed when you click the ORDER button in an application:

 The step details display the checkpoint step results.
 If the checkpoint or schema validation failed, the reasons for the failure are also shown.

-If the checkpoint failed, you can view details of each check performed in the checkpoint by clicking Content Comparison link.
-A separate tab opens, displaying details of the checkpoint's failure.
+You can view details of each check performed in the checkpoint by clicking Content Comparison link.
+A separate tab opens, displaying details of the checkpoint's comparison.